-Talad Maharaj at Maharaj road, soi 7 is probably the most authentic (and most popular).
-Fresh produce and the place to be for authentic Thai breakfast.
+Talad Maharaj at Maharaj road, soi 7 is probably the most authentic market (and most popular).
+Fresh produce and the place to be for an authentic Thai breakfast.
 Market hours are from 4am to 12pm.

 Continue your market adventures at the City Market (Talad Sod) just off Maharaj soi 10.
 Fresh fruits, tropical smoothies and the best Thai curry this side of the Mississippi.
 It opens at 10am, but things don’t really get going until 4pm.
 Closing time is around 9pm.

 Chao Fah Night Market at the Chao Fah pier.
 This is a local food market that features some of the most delicious barbecued seafood and meats.
 The market starts at 5pm when the day starts to cool down and continues until late at night.

 “Krabi Walking Street” at Maharaj soi 8.
 Every Friday, Saturday and Sunday evening the market draws a crowd from as far as Ao Nang.
 T-shirt and souvenir stands, comfort street food and beer bars, they all make this Chiang Mai Night Markt lookalike into an entertaining place.

 The surroundings of Krabi are great for exploring.
 The cheapest way to get around is probably by rental motorbike, although it will be easy enough to charter a tuk-tuk.